How to prepare your hotel for a photo shooting?

 Get Your Hotel Photography Right

 ARE YOU IN MARKETING MODE?
-IF YOU’RE PREPARING YOUR HOTEL FOR A PHOTOSHOOT, HERE IS MY ‘SHORT VERSION’ OF THE TOP TEN THINGS TO REMEMBER (PLUS FIVE MORE!)
+IF YOU’RE PREPARING YOUR HOTEL FOR A PHOTOSHOOT, HERE ARE MY TOP TEN THINGS TO REMEMBER

 - Declutter everything.